nabeelsyed11/nabeelsyed11/README.md

 ---

-## My favorite tools and technologies ⚙️
+## My Favorite Tools and Technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Tools and Technologies that I have worked with and am interested in

 <table>
 <tr>